-Dividend reinvestment plans are plans offered by corporations or brokerages to allow investors to use the dividends they receive from the company to purchase more of the same share.
-As the process contributes to the purchasing of more shares, there may be times when the dividend reinvested may not equate to the purchase price of a single whole share but rather only a partial amount.
+Dividend reinvestment plans are plans offered by corporations or brokerages to allow investors to use the dividends they receive from the company to purchase more shares.
+There may be instances when the dividend amount to reinvest is insufficient and cannot purchase whole shares but rather only a partial amount.

-Therefore, dividend reinvestment plans are not limited to purchasing whole shares.
-In general, reinvesting capital gain distributions can result in the purchase of fractional shares.
+Therefore, dividend reinvestment plans are created so that there are no limitations to purchasing whole shares.
+In general, reinvesting capital gain distributions can also result in the purchase of fractional shares.

 2. Stock Splits

 When a company undergoes a stock split, it may not necessarily result in an even number, such as a 4 for 2 or 6 for 2.
 Often, there would be instances where a 5 for 2 stock split would occur, where every 2 stocks would result in 5 stocks post-transaction.

 Investors who hold stocks that undergo stock splits and own an odd number of shares would likely end up with a fractional share.
 For example, if Apple undergoes a 5 for 2 stock split and an investor owns 3 stocks, they would receive 7.5 stocks after the stock split.

 Merger and acquisition activity creates fractional shares, as companies combine their new common stock based on a predetermined ratio.
 The ratio can result in the distribution of fractional shares to current shareholders of the target company.

 In some cases, brokerage firms will intentionally sell fractional shares to clients when the share costs too much.
 For example, high-priced stocks – such as Amazon or Apple – are companies that many individual investors carry within their portfolio.
 They are growing companies that continue to take the stock market by storm and yield high growth potential.